- Decoding (a bit of) Level Sync as it Stands

 These options still reward players better for playing with sync on, than those who turn it off.
 But if players just want to wander the planets, pick up crafting materials or even search for the HK-51 parts then that can be done in peace too.
 While quests could be completed, they would be done so for their story, with rewards being relatively low.

 The simplest solution is to simply make them Level 70 Operations Bosses.
-Or Level 75 once Onslaught is launched.
+Or Level 75 (now that Onslaught has launched).
 Reaching the Level Cap with solo content is really easy.
 Keeping World Bosses at level cap, would mean the operations group would need to also be at level cap – effectively Level Sync “off”.
 LOTRO has these kind of World Bosses (called Roving Threats) roaming various regions.
 They have a very narrow aggro range so if you’re too low a level you would have to try to aggro them.

 Under Level Sync 2.0, say the giant droid on Coruscant (image c/o Dulfy) would ignore any player with level sync on, even though you can (and in some cases, have to) walk very close to it.